 Choosing your African Outfitter -How many days will I be hunting?

-Ascertain if the arrival and departure days are billed at the agreed day fee or are excluded.
+Ascertain if the arrival and departure days are billed at the agreed day fee or are excluded from your African guided hunt.

 Is there sufficient time to obtain all the required trophies, and what is the outfitter’s success rates?
 How many instances did clients not complete the package in the last three years?